 -

-Turn on the broiler to 450 degrees (F).
-Put rack about 2/3 from the bottom (second slot down on mine).
+Turn on the broiler to 450°F. Put oven rack about ⅔ the way from the bottom of the oven (second slot down on mine).

 -